Home at last: Red Sox hope to win title at Fenway

-That was so long ago that Woodrow Wilson was president of the United States, television hadn't been invented and the designated hitter didn't exist.
-There were 16 major league teams — none west of St. Louis — all games were played in the daytime and the NFL was 23 months from formation.
+That was so long ago that Woodrow Wilson was president of the United States, television hadn’t been invented and the designated hitter didn’t exist.
+There were 16 major league teams — none west of St. Louis — all games were played in the daytime and the National Football League was 23 months from formation.

-Now, Fenway Park is a centurion, the oldest home in the majors and listed on the National Register of Historic Places.
+Now, Fenway Park is a centurion, the oldest home in Major League Baseball and listed on the National Register of Historic Places.

-The last time a World Series Game 6 was played between Lansdowne and Van Ness Streets was in 1975, the night Fisk sent Pat Darcy's second pitch of the 12th inning high down the left-field line and waved his arms three times, urging the ball fair, before it clanked off the yellow foul pole atop the Green Monster.
+The last time a World Series Game 6 was played at Fenway was in 1975, the night Fisk sent Pat Darcy’s second pitch of the 12th inning high down the left-field line and waved his arms three times, urging the ball fair, before it clanked off the yellow foul pole atop the Green Monster.

 “I was just wishing and hoping,” Fisk recalled in 2005.
 “Maybe by doing it, you know, you ask something of somebody with a higher power.
 I like to think that if I didn’t wave, it would have gone foul.”